Accounting education research

 - Teaching developments

 Within our Accounting Education research, we explore pedagogical processes at a detailed level.
-To do this, we rely on both quantitative research methods, such as experiments, regressions and structural equation models, and qualitative techniques, such as ethnography and grounded theory.
+To do this, we rely on both quantitative research methods, such as experiments, regressions and structural equation models, and qualitative techniques, such as interviews, focus groups, ethnography and grounded theory.